-Grievances: If a student has a complaint about the coursework or the instructor, the student is advised to first consult the instructor, who will be willing to listen and consider your concern.
-To file a formal grievance for consideration by the Academic Review Committee, the process must be initiated via written communication to academics@portagelearning.com.
+Grievances: If a student has a complaint about the course, the student is advised to first consult the instructor of the course.
+After communicating with the instructor, if the matter is still unresolved, students may file a formal grievance for consideration by the Academic Review Committee.
+The process must be initiated via written communication to Sr. Director of Student Services at dlmichal@geneva.edu., with "Academic Grievance" listed in the subject line of the email.

-Remediation: At Portage Learning we allow a "one-time" only opportunity to re-take an alternate version of one module exam on which a student has earned a grade lower than 70%.
+Remediation: At Geneva - Portage Learning we allow a "one-time" only opportunity to re-take an alternate version of one module exam on which a student has earned a grade lower than 70%.
 This option must be exercised before the final exam is started.
 If an exam is retaken, the original exam grade will be erased, and the new exam grade will become a permanent part of the course grade.
 However, before scheduling and attempting this retest, the student must resolve the questions they have regarding the material by reviewing both the old exam and the lesson module material.
 Once ready to attempt the retest of the exam they must contact their instructor to request that the exam be reset for the retest.
 Remember, any module retest must be requested and completed before the final exam is opened.